-The WPA Regulations provide general performance standards that guide the review and permitting of activities to ensure that no adverse effects will occur to resource areas.
-The applicable standards for barrier beaches are found in 310 Code of Massachusetts Regulations (CMR) 10.27 (3-7) for coastal beaches and in 310 CMR 10.28 (3-6) for coastal dunes.
+The WPA provides general performance standards that guide the review and permitting of activities to ensure that no adverse effects will occur to resource areas.
+The applicable standards for barrier beaches are found in 310 Code of Massachusetts 2018 Town of Hull North Nantasket Beach Management Plan

+Regulations (CMR) 10.27 (3-7) for coastal beaches and in 310 CMR 10.28 (3-6) for coastal dunes.
 In general, the protected physical characteristics of coastal beaches and dunes include form, volume and the ability to respond to wave and wind action.
 However, fencing and other devices designed to increase primary dune development, as well as plantings compatible with the natural vegetative cover, may be permitted.
 There are no performance standards associated with land subject to coastal storm flowage.